dys8/MachineLearning/README.md

 LogLoss

-This is a modified version of an assignment I have completed.
+This is a modified version of an assignment I have completed as part of an online course offered by IBM.